← Blog / DTC Brand Building

 How Can You Combine Loyalty With Referral Programs on Magento?

 The most effective Magento loyalty programs integrate referral incentives.
-Referred customers have a 37% higher retention rate according to Wharton School research, and rewarding both referrer and referee creates a compounding growth loop.
+Referred customers consistently show higher retention rates than customers acquired through paid channels, and rewarding both referrer and referee creates a compounding growth loop.

 A standalone loyalty program retains existing customers.
 Adding a referral layer also acquires new ones — at a fraction of paid acquisition cost.
 The combination creates a flywheel: loyal customers refer friends, friends join the loyalty program, and the cycle repeats.